Near Eastern Studies

 Collection of English-language reference resources on the Islamic world, including the Oxford Encyclopedia of the Modern Islamic World, The Oxford History of Islam, The Oxford Dictionary of Islam, and two translations of the Qur'an.
 Also includes a timeline of Islamic events and a date converter for the Christian and Islamic calendars.

-Online collection of important works in twentieth-century islamic thought.
+Online collection of important works in twentieth-century Christian, Islamic, and Judaic thought.

 More than 53,000 video testimonies of survivors and witnesses of genocide.
 The interviews have been conducted in 63 countries and 40 languages.
 Each collection adds context for the others, providing multiple pathways to learn from the eyewitnesses of history across time, locations, cultures and sociopolitical circumstances.